bellsandwhistlesdesigns/bellsandwhistlesdesigns.github.io/README.md

 ## Features
 - Responsive user interface built with reusable React components
 - Dynamic data loading using browser APIs
-- Form handling and basic client-side validation
+- Form handling and client-side validation

 ## What I Learned
+- Site interaction with users
 - Building and organizing React components
 - Managing state and side effects with hooks
 - Connecting frontend components to backend APIs